 On August 3, 2019, TKE and St. Jude Children's Research Hospital® announced a commitment to raise \$10 million for St. Jude within the next 10 years, which will be recognized by the naming of the hospital's Bone Marrow Transplantation & Cellular Therapy Research floor.
-TKE chapters and colonies raise nearly a million dollars each year for St. Jude. take us into the future.
-Frater Hanson is also the first graduate of the TKE Charles R. Walgreen Jr. Leadership Academy to hold the office.
-In 2017, attendees witnessed the retirement of a legend of the TKE Professional Staff, Frater Dennis "Buckwheat" Perry.
-Also of note was the initiation of Honorary initiate and celebrity chef, Frater Brian Duffy.
+For the first time, TKE chapters raised more than a million dollars in the 2021-2022 academic year for St. Jude.